mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

-I would like to implement a DownloadHandler for my esp32-s3 microcontroller project.
+I would like to implement a ExampleHandler for my esp32-s3 microcontroller project.

+DeviceHandler::sendMouseMovement(x, y);

-The functionality should register a command like download, wget or whatever is appropriated.
+The functionality should register a commands like

-For example I would like to run command https://raw.githubusercontent.com/mdelgert/ImprovWiFiWeb/refs/heads/main/scripts/hello1.scr

-Then the file will download to LittleFS.
+handler exampel test

+or whatever is appropriated.

 Please assume the code base already has wifi connectivity and time is already synced.